 Explore London’s maritime past in the home of Greenwich Mean Time. ⏰

-Climb aboard the Cutty Sark, the world’s oldest tea clipper and fastest sailing ship of its time. 🚢 Visit National Maritime Museum for more maritime history, or place one foot in each hemisphere at the Royal Observatory! 🌎
+Climb aboard the Cutty Sark, the world’s oldest tea clipper and fastest sailing ship of its time. 🚢 You can also visit the National Maritime Museum for more maritime history, or place one foot in each hemisphere at the Royal Observatory! 🌎

 Greenwich Market is a hidden gem, where you’ll find stalls selling crafts, antiques and unique gifts.
 Sample the irresistible street food stands or try one of the area’s many restaurants.
 From cheap eats to high-end and historic riverside settings – there’s something for everyone.

-Take in amazing views of the Thames from London’s oldest royal park, Greenwich Park or ride the Emirates Air Line for an even higher viewpoint (300 feet!). 🚠 Hardcore thrill seekers can climb the dome of The 02 for more birds-eye views of the City. 🏙
+Then you can take in amazing views of the Thames from London’s oldest royal park, Greenwich Park or ride the IFS Cloud Cable Car an even higher viewpoint (300 feet!). 🚠 Hardcore thrill seekers can climb the dome of The 02 for more birds-eye views of the City. 🏙

 Discover one of the City’s most popular and multicultural areas in South London.

 It’s easy to spend all day eating your way around Brixton.
 Head to Pop Brixton for food and drinks at reasonable prices or to Brixton Village for casual food that reflects the area’s diverse community.
-The indoor market also has small independent shops and arty boutiques.
+There is also an indoor market that has small independent shops and arty boutiques.